 There’s no doubt about it, parents SHOULD be involved in their youth athlete’s sports life!
-But the question is how involved does a parent need to be?
+But the question is “What’s The Right Amount of Sports Parents Involvement?”

 Of course we all want the very best for our kids!
 So who’s right?

 Here are some things to consider when you are trying to find

 I have two teenage boys in sports.
 You would think as a mental toughness trainer who has helped so many kids their age, I would have lots of credibility with my boys.

 Although they do respect my opinion they don’t always listen to everything I suggest they do.
 So I have really worked on and fine-tuned what I think is the right amount of sports parent involvement and wanted to share that with you.

 Most kids play a sport for the thrill of having fun with other kids, but it’s not always fun and games.
 There can be a ton of pressure in youth sports and a lot of the time it comes from the feeling that a parent or coach expects them to always win.

 So the age-old question for sports parents is how much to push vs. let them make their own choices and suffer the natural consequences?
 When it comes to sports the issue can get even more touchy and personal, depending on the parent’s past experiences, enthusiasm and involvement in the sport.

 Unfortunately there is no one right answer that works for all kids and that is where most parents get it wrong!